-Summary: These instructions will connect a Mac OS X or Linux computer using a terminal window, to a remot3.it-enabled SSH service.
+Summary: These instructions will connect a Windows 10, Mac OS X or Linux computer using a terminal window (or Windows command prompt), to a remote.it-enabled SSH service.

-- Devices: All remot3.it-compatible devices running an SSH server.
+- Devices: All remote.it-compatible devices running an SSH server.

-- Clients: Mac OS/X terminal and Linux console or terminal window.
+- Clients: Windows 10 command prompt, Mac OS/X terminal and Linux console or terminal window.

-Sign In to your remot3.it account, locate your Device in the on the Manage Devices page, and click on the device name.
+Sign In to your remote.it account, locate your Device in the on the Manage Devices page, and click on the device name.

 You will then see a window showing the services available on that device.